"The Khazar people were an unusual phenomenon for Medieval times.

 Decline and fall.
 During the 10th century, the East Slavs were united under Scandinavian overlordship.
 A new nation, Kievan Rus, was formed by Prince Oleg.
 Just as the Khazars had left their mark on other peoples, so too did they influence the Rus.
 The Rus and the Hungarians both adopted the dual-kingship system of the Khazars.
 The Rus princes even borrowed the title kagan.
 Archaeologists recovered a variety of Khazar or Khazar-style objects (including clothing and pottery) from Viking gravesites in Chernigov, Gnezdovo, Kiev, and even Birka (Sweden).
 The residents of Kievan Rus patterned their legal procedures after the Khazars.
 In addition, some Khazar words became part of the old East Slavic language: for example, bogatyr ("brave knight") apparently derives from the Khazar word baghatur.

 The Rus inherited most of the former Khazar lands in the late 10th century and early 11th century.
 One of the most devastating defeats came in 965, when Rus Prince Svyatoslav conquered the Khazar fortress of Sarkel.
 It is believed that he conquered Itil two years later, after which he campaigned in the Balkans.
 Despite the loss of their nation, the Khazar people did not disappear.
 Many of them converted to Islam and survived in the North Caucasus and Central Asian regions under new identities.
-Others lived and studied in other Jewish communities from Spain to the Byzantine Empire but in the end had no impact on the ancestral composition of any modern Jewish population.
+Others lived and studied in other Jewish communities from Spain to the Byzantine Empire but in the end had only minor impact on the ancestral composition of any modern Jewish population.

 Suggestions for further research.
 Here are some useful published introductory materials on the Khazars.
 Some are available from retail bookstores, while others are only available through libraries.

 "The Jews of Khazaria, Third Edition" by Kevin Alan Brook (2018).
 10 chapters, plus glossary, timeline, bibliography, maps, notes.
 Click here for table of contents, reviews, and more information.

 "The World of the Khazars" edited by Peter B. Golden, Haggai Ben-Shammai, and András Róna-Tas (2007)